Lumi-supercomputer/lumi-userguide/docs/storage/index.md

     workspace as the project home directory.
 Typically, this space can be used to share applications and libraries compiled for the project.
 The project persistent storage is located at `/project/project_<project-number>`.
-The project persistent directory is purged once the project expire.
+The project persistent directory is purged once the project expires.

 === "Project scratch"